Split Ferry Port

 - Motorcycles & Bicycles – parking is free

 The car park is open 24 hours a day and is just a few minutes walks from the main ferry terminal and the main train and bus station.
 Address: Obala Kneza Domagoja 12, 21000, Split, Croatia; Phone: +385 21 338 349

 Hotels near Split ferry port – Where to stay

 There are plenty of accommodation options near the ferry terminal.
 The nearest hotel is the lovely Hotel Vestibul which is just 5 min walk from the port.

-Hotel Park Split, a traditional first-class hotel on easy walking distance from the port, with a benefit that is right next to the well known Bačvice beach.
+Hotel Park Split, is a traditional first-class hotel within easy walking distance from the port, with the benefit that is right next to the well-known Bačvice beach.